Are you an SFA graduate student? We challenge you to present your research clearly in just three minutes!

 Developed for graduate students by The University of Queensland, the Three Minute Thesis (3MT®) competition cultivates academic, presentation and research communication skills, offering you a short, three-minute opportunity to describe your research in a way that’s easy to understand for anyone — whether they’re in your field or not.

-This is your chance to build your skills and potentially represent SFA at the regional level!
+This is your chance to build your skills and potentially represent SFA at the regional level in Dallas.
+Join the Office of Research and Graduate Studies on Feb.
+7, 2025 for the 3MT® competition!

 Important dates